 Most people tend to overlook some of the finer detail of creating a pure lead flow from their PPC campaigns.
-Here are two important tweaks that you can use to eliminate the wrong searches from getting through.
+Here are three important tweaks that you can use to eliminate the wrong searches from getting through.

 Keyword search terms: Google is highly intuitive and will make assumptions unless you are specifically telling it not to.
 For example, if someone misspells a word in the search bar, Google will still find what it thinks is the most likely word that they meant.

 This is usually helpful.
 However, it can also jump to the wrong conclusion, so sometimes you are paying for search terms you don’t want.

 The solution: In the ‘Keywords’ section of your account, hit the ‘search terms’ button.
 You will then see a report of the actual words which triggered your ads.
 From here you should be able to clearly identify search terms that are costing you too much per click, but also any that are not targeting what you want.
 If there are any, you can simply block them as negative keywords.

 Not in your area: It may be that you are only looking to find customers in a particular area of the country.
 Once again, unless you tell Google otherwise, it will assume that you are interested in everybody’s searches, wherever they are located.

 The solution: Find the ‘Locations’ tab and then select the ‘User Location Report’ button.
 Here you will be able to see if there are any regions that you are not interested in getting customers from.
 Likewise, you will be able to identify if any particular areas are getting ‘clicks’ but not converting once they land in the bucket.

 Not your target demographic: If your target market is female, aged 25-34, then you may not want your ads shown to males aged 65+.
 However, this is not about making assumptions before you’ve seen the evidence.
 Perhaps you sell baby clothes, and are aiming at young mothers – so excluding grandparents may be a mistake.